c08oprkiua/miitraverse/README.md

 * Posting

 # Implementations that *should* work:
-Basically, any implementation that has a working API should work.
+Basically, any implementation that has a working API implementation should work.
 Some that have said API, as far as I'm aware, include:
-* Juxtaposition (This one is complicated, so support might not be 100% or at all at first)
+* Juxtaposition (This one is complicated due to service tokens, so support might not be 100% or at all at first)
 * NoNameVerse
 * Rverse3 (when it's out, at least)